-For example, Manhattan Beer Distributors has converted a significant portion of its fleet of trucks from diesel to Compressed Natural Gas ("CNG"), which emits significantly less greenhouse gas emissions into the atmosphere.
-It utilizes solar panels to help power its Montebello facilities, and has built one of New York's largest privately owned solar installations at its nearby corporate offices.
 For example, in 2024, Manhattan Beer Distributors eliminated diesel trucks from its outbound delivery fleet at its Montebello facility and 75% of the miles driven by the company's delivery fleet is powered by alternative fuels, namely renewable natural gas and electric.
 It utilizes a >1MW solar installation panel on the roof of its Montebello facility.
 The company recently invested in doubling its capacity to receive inbound shipments via rail at its Dunnigan Drive facility.
 Each rail car the company receives eliminates 8 tractor-trailer trips from local roads, resulting in thousands of fewer truck trips each year.
 Its Village distribution center is equipped with LED lighting, and it has sponsored the local Earth Day Film Festival at the Suffern Lafayette Theater.

 Raymour & Flanagan has built one of its recycling centers in the Village.
 It brings back packaging materials from its deliveries and turns them into raw materials that can be repurposed into useful everyday items.
-In the last year prior to the 2017 Plan, the company's recycling operations at its Montebello campus have processed approximately 3,893 tons of cardboard, 225 tons of plastic, and 233 tons of Styrofoam, keeping these materials out of overburdened and polluting landfills.
+In the year prior to the 2017 Plan, the company's recycling operations at its Montebello campus processed approximately 3,893 tons of cardboard, 225 tons of plastic, and 233 tons of Styrofoam, keeping these materials out of overburdened and polluting landfills.
 In addition, the transportation and vehicle repair facility on the campus is heated by furnaces that use spent motor oil from company fleet vehicles.
 Lastly, the main distribution building has been upgraded to "best in class" lighting and energy management systems.

-These examples highlight commercial practices within our Village that reflect our community focus the Village's land use values on sustainability, being a good citizen and reducing our Village's carbon footprint.
-The Village values companies that share these values, and should continue to support and encourage eco-friendly commercial companies and practices.
+These examples highlight commercial practices within our Village that reflect the Village's land use values on sustainability, being a good citizen and reducing our Village's carbon footprint.
+The Village should continue to support and encourage eco-friendly commercial companies and practices.